• Skip to main content

 If you knew my kids, you would know that that would be pretty ineffective.
 Instead, I have to make it entertaining with game-like breathing exercises and some fun chatter.
 My 11-year-old loves facts so I might even say to him, "Keep those cilia healthy!"
 To which he would say, "What are cilia, Mom?"
 Then I have the chance to oh-so-casually mention, "Cilia are fine hairs in the lungs.
 Poisonous chemicals in things like tobacco smoke damage the cilia.
 That makes it difficult to breathe and increases the risk of serious illnesses."
 I'm telling you, he eats information like that up.

-OK, I’m just about to get to the exercises, but before I do I want to confess something else.
+OK, I'm just about to get to the exercises, but before I do I want to confess something else.
 Despite all I knew about the benefits of mindfulness and breathing exercises for kids, I started late in the game.
 I was lazy.
-I didn’t do it.
+I didn't do it.
 I tell you this because it means you can do it too.
 Whether your kids are 2 or 11 or 16.
 Just start now.
-Teaching our kids about how to treat themselves well—like eating right, exercising, staying away from tobacco products, and yes, deep breathing, can start anytime, anywhere.
+Teaching our kids about how to treat themselves well—like eating right, exercising, and yes, deep breathing, can start anytime, anywhere.
 So just do it.

 Belly-button breathing exercise